ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 #.
 We assume that immigration does not change over long-run time or seasonally.
 #.
 All households are equally likely to receive non-reference-person immigrants.
 #.
 This approach to relationships may create some implausible situations, e.g. grandchildren of 20-year-olds.
+#.
+We never move simulants who previously emigrated back into the US.
+   We may want to add this in a future model iteration.

 V&V strategy
 ^^^^^^^^^^^^